Missouri Governor Parson Requests Federal Major Disaster Declaration

-Missouri Governor Parson Requests Federal Major Disaster Declaration for Missouri in Response to COVID-19
+Missouri Governor Parson Requests Federal Major Disaster Declaration for State in Response to COVID-19

 JEFFERSON CITY, MO (STL.News) Missouri Governor Mike Parson has requested that President Donald J. Trump approve a major disaster declaration for the entire state of Missouri to provide federal assistance for state and local COVID-19 pandemic preparedness and emergency response efforts.